 Just starting out?
 You can always break in your hiking boots a little closer to home.

 Fancy joining a turtle conservation project in Costa Rica, or teaching school kids in Madagascar?
-Volunteering is a nice way to meet new people, give something back, and add a little bit of structure to your backpacking trip.
+Volunteering (provided it’s done responsibly and sustainably) is a nice way to meet new people, give something back, and add a little bit of structure to your backpacking trip.

 5. Go solo

 Stepping out into the big wide world can be a scary thought.
 So why, why, why would you want to do it alone?
 Well, flying solo means there’s only one person to please (that’s you).
 It also forces you to think on your feet; only you can decide where to go next, or how you’re going to handle tricky situations.